mineiros-io/terraform-github-repository/README.md

 _The latest version being compatible with the Terraform Github Provider v3 as well as v2 was v0.7.0 of this module._

+_Security related notice: Versions 4.7.0, 4.8.0, 4.9.0 and 4.9.1 of the Terraform Github Provider are deny-listed in version constrains as a regression introduced in 4.7.0 and fixed in 4.9.2 creates public repositories from templates even if visibility is set to private._

 - [Module Features](#module-features)
 - [Getting Started](#getting-started)
 - [Module Argument Reference](#module-argument-reference)